ember-lifeline/ember-lifeline/README.md

 });
 ```

 This not only adds verbosity to code, but also requires that you symetrically tear down any bindings you setup.
-By utilizing the `registerDisposable` API, `ember-lifeline` will ensure your registered disposable function will run when the object is destroyed, provided you call `runDisposables` in your `destroy` method.
+By utilizing the `registerDisposable` API, `ember-lifeline` will ensure your registered disposable function will run when the object is destroyed, provided that you call `runDisposables` during your objects destruction.

 ```js
 // app/components/foo-bar.js